 New Student Bible (Grand Rapids, MI: Zondervan, 1992).

-Ryrie Study Bible (Chicago, IL: Moody, 1995).
+Ryrie Study Bible: New American Standard Bible (Chicago, IL: Moody, 1995).

 Zondervan NIV Study Bible (Grand Rapids, MI: Zondervan, 2008).